Overview

 - Home to Fotteyo Falhu, the largest unbroken barrier reef in the Maldives

-- A tranquil atoll with few resorts and minimal boat traffic
+- Two tranquil atolls with few resorts and minimal boat traffic

-- Affordable local island guest houses and the excellent Fulidhoo Dive
+- Affordable local island guesthouses and luxury resorts

-The least populated atoll in the Maldives, Vaavu Atoll offers truly incredible diving and an authentic Maldivian atmosphere.
-With just five populated islands, this atoll embodies tranquility and tradition, with an obvious love of fishing and music.
-And, as the least commercialised atoll in the Maldives, the beaches are often quiet and dive sites empty – perfect for divers looking for a private experience.
-In fact, Vaavu delivers some of the best channel diving in the Maldives and one of its most exciting night dives with dozens of blacktips, nurse sharks and whiptail rays.
+Spread-out and sparsely populated, Vaavu Atoll and Meemu Atolls both offer truly incredible diving and an authentic Maldivian atmosphere.
+With just a handful of populated islands between them, these atolls embody tranquillity and tradition, with an obvious love of fishing and music.
+As two of the least developed atolls in the Maldives, the beaches are often quiet and dive sites empty - perfect for divers looking for a private experience.
+In fact, Vaavu delivers some of the best channel diving in the Maldives and one of its most exciting night dives, while Meemu is always capable of conjuring up surprise encounters with manta rays and hammerheads.

-Even by Maldives’ standards, Vaavu’s channels are special.
-The underwater topography of the outer reefs is dominated by large overhangs and a honeycomb of caves and swim-throughs, while the lagoon has plenty of shallow reefs that are perfect for inexperienced divers.
+The underwater topography of the outer reefs here is dominated by large overhangs and a honeycomb of caves and swim-throughs, while the lagoons offer plenty of shallow reefs and thilas that are perfect for inexperienced divers.
 From May to June mantas rule the waves, while for the rest of the year, strong tidal currents in the channels mean thrilling shark dives with grey reef and whitetip reef sharks, amidst swirling schools of barracuda, snapper and trevally.

 Vaavu's best dive sites

-Fotteyo Kandu is considered one of the best dive sites in the Maldives.
+Even by Maldives’ standards, Vaavu’s channels are special, and Fotteyo Kandu is considered one of the best dive sites in the Maldives.
 The narrow channel has swim-throughs, small caves and large overhangs to explore, as well as a drop-off covered in colourful soft corals.
-The occasional hammerhead is seen, but it is the schools of grey reef and white tip sharks, large schools of trevally and other big species that brings in the divers.
+The occasional hammerhead is seen, but it is the schools of grey reef and whitetip sharks, large schools of trevally and other big species that brings in the divers.
 Nearby Miyaru Kandu, which translates to ‘Shark Channel’ certainly lives up to its name.
-A huge variety of marine life can be seen here, including tuna, large schools of grey reef sharks, white tip reef sharks, tuna and Napoleon wrasse, as well as many colourful reef fish.
-Manta rays are also common when the current is outflowing.
+A huge variety of marine life can be seen here, including tuna, large schools of grey reef sharks, whitetip reef sharks, tuna and Napoleon wrasse, as well as many colourful reef fish.
+Manta rays are also seen in the low season when the current is outflowing.

 In recent years, a night dive at Alimatha jetty has attracted a lot of attention with its large numbers of blacktip sharks, nurse sharks and whiptail rays.
 A popular dive site, we urge divers to be extremely conscious of their behaviour and surroundings, as it is very easy to kick or accidentally corner the sharks and rays.